Tainted\\Coders

 We define our app in main.rs which will be executed when we run our binary after compiling.

-Calling App::run will start your loop and begin advancing your schedule using the run function.
+Calling App::run will start your loop and begin advancing your schedule using the default run function.

 fn main() {